-When I look at a struggling business I find these two things:
+When we look at struggling businesses, we find two main problems:

 - Lack of marketing – Not enough clients